Top 3 things to do with a night on the town in this Illinois hotspot

 Book reservations for an early dinner and catch cultured entertainment with a show at either venue.
 Thrilling options include theater productions, concerts and dance performances.
 Al Larson Prairie Center for the Arts is a nonprofit that supports youth performance programs in the area—turning your date night into doing good night!

-Maybe you’ve been sitting on a plane or in conferences, so get some movement in when the sun goes down!
+Get active Maybe you’ve been sitting on a plane or in conferences, so get some movement in when the sun goes down!
 A great way to get active?
-Hit a few golf balls at Topgolf in Wood Dale.
+Hit a few golf balls at Topgolf.
 The large targets on the range and various play options through your bay’s TV screen, keep motivation and fun going all night.
 This location offers golf lessons, spring leagues for some friendly competition, a miniature golf course, a rooftop terrace and patio, and a full-service restaurant and bar.

 You’ll be grateful golfing works up an appetite.
 The menu boasts delicious seasonal dishes, treats such as warm pretzel bites with gooey, Pabst Blue Ribbon cheese sauce and fitness-friendly cocktails.
 For example, try the Spring Sangria: a minty-fruity refreshment at only 185 calories.
 And if you go with one of their creative margaritas, you’ll be enjoying a beverage featuring Tres Agaves Organic Margarita Mix.
 Yes, please!